 The format of the class can vary from course to course depending on the instructor's style and the subject matter.
 Some courses will be heavily lecture-based, while others might ask students to conduct experiments.
 Other classes could even require students to go out on walks and gather data from observations of the world around them.

 So how hard are Columbia SHP courses?
 Once again, it depends on the course!
-If you’re really good at math, then you’re probably going to find a class like Non-Euclidean Geometry easier than someone who isn’t quite as strong in the subject.
-The same goes for teaching styles: if you like hands-on learning, then you’ll probably find a lab-based class like Experiments in Physics easier than someone who prefers lecture-based courses.
+If you're really good at math, then you're probably going to find a class like Graph Theory by Example easier than someone who isn't quite as strong in the subject.
+The same goes for teaching styles: if you like hands-on learning, then you'll probably find a lab-based class like Biochemistry easier than someone who prefers lecture-based courses.

 One thing that helps make Columbia SHP classes easier—or at least, less stressful—than your typical high school course is that instructors don't assign homework or grades.
 However, that doesn't mean students won't be asked to demonstrate what they've learned.

-Some courses, like the 2019 Biochemistry course, ask students to present their own ideas on a current innovative research concept and its potential applications to their classmates.
+Some courses, like the Classical and Quantum Computing Devices course, ask students to create their own projects; this particular course gives students the opportunity to write basic programs to run on IBM's quantum circuit interface.
 In all courses, students can expect their instructors to connect the course topics and material to real-world problems.

 All in all, Columbia SHP students have the opportunity to take intellectually rigorous, cutting-edge courses from experts in math and the sciences alongside equally curious, talented peers.